Graduate Level Design

 Our Atlanta-based campus pulls expertise from booming local industries, including innovation research, technology, movie, music, and design.
 But we know industrial design is a global business, so our graduates find work anywhere from Atlanta, to San Francisco, to Shenzhen.

 Through industry-sponsored studios and special invitation projects, our students develop their own multi-continent network.
-Recent graduates take those connections to global companies like Mailchimp, Coca-Cola, Turner, Uber, Amazon, Google, Tencent, and Hisene.
+Recent graduates take those connections to global companies like MailChimp, Coca-Cola, Turner Broadcasting, Uber, Amazon, Google, Tencent, and Hisense.

 If it's late in the graduate studio, you'll hear lots of laughter.
 I once heard someone say, "Where there's no humor, there's no creativity."
 When you're trying to put all these pieces together to make something beautifully and you're thinking on your feet, it's important to let someone make you laugh.
 That's when inspiration happens. -- Sarah Jayne Eiring, MSID